 • Medicare: The Hospital is designated as a Critical Access Hospital (CAH).
 As a CAH, inpatient acute, inpatient nonacute (swing-bed), and outpatient services provided to Medicare beneficiaries are paid based on a cost reimbursement methodology (plus an additional 1% of cost).
 For these services, the Hospital is reimbursed at a tentative rate with final settlement determined after submission of annual cost reports by the Hospital and audits thereof by the Medicare Administrative Contractor (MAC).
-Although the majority of the services provided are reimbursed under the previously described methodology, there are services, such as inpatient geriatric psychiatry services, and certain laboratory and diagnostic services, that are reimbursed under prospectively determined per diem rates or fee schedules.
+Although the majority of the services provided are reimbursed under the previously described methodology, there are services, such as certain laboratory and diagnostic services, that are reimbursed under prospectively determined per diem rates or fee schedules.
 The Hospital's classification of patients under the Medicare program and the appropriateness of their admission are subject to an independent review by a peer review organization.
-The Hospital's Medicare cost reports have been audited by the MAC through December 31, 2017.
+The Hospital's Medicare cost reports have been audited by the MAC through December 31, 2018.

 The "Budget Control Act of 2011" requires, among other things, mandatory across the board reductions in federal spending, also known as sequestration.
 In general, Medicare claims with dates of service or dates of discharge on or after April 1, 2013 incur a 2% reduction in Medicare payments.
+On March 27, 2020, the CARES act temporarily exempted Medicare form the effects of sequestration.
+This exemption is in effect from May 1, 2020 through December 31, 2021.

-• Medicaid: Inpatient and outpatient services rendered to Medicaid program beneficiaries are paid on a prospective payment methodology, which includes a hospital specific add-on percentage based on prior filed cost reports.
+Medicaid: Inpatient and outpatient services rendered to Medicaid program beneficiaries are paid on a prospective payment methodology, which includes a hospital specific add-on percentage based on prior filed cost reports.
 The add-on percentage may be rebased at some time in the future.